maoratar1/SLAM/README.md

 at the origin, x-axis point to right, y_axis points down and the z axis points to the front (see image on the right).
-The extrinsic matrix is a 4X3 matrix which consists from two matrices, a Rotation and translation. and can be written as [R | t] where R is the rotation 3X3 matrix and t is the 3x1 translation matrix.
+The extrinsic matrix is a 4X3 matrix which consists from two matrices, a Rotation and translation. and can be written as $[R | t]$ where R is the rotation 3X3 matrix and t is the 3x1 translation matrix.
 > Image from the courtesy of David Arnon and Refael Vivanti